 This heel hook escape drill relies on a basic knowledge of the heel hook escape described previously, but done with tons of repetitions in a short period of time.
 The attacker (bottom person) shouldn't try cranking on the heel hook itself, as your response should be in place much earlier than this, but their leg positioning should be correct and enthusiastic.
 Gradually work up the pace until you're both moving at a fairly realistic competition pace, and get in as many repetitions as you can in a short period of time.
 The key is to see it coming a mile away and to start turning away right as they start trying to reap your knee.

 Watch the Calf Slicer

 As a bonus, here's a way to set up another submission as your opponent (mostly correctly) performs the runaway escape.
 As your partner's leg turns away from you, turn your reaping leg perpendicular with your partner's knee and calf, ultimately settling your shin in at a T behind your partner's knee.
 Turn your foot outward so you can hook the back of their knee with your foot as well.
 Make sure their foot is trapped by your hip, and then sit up so that you can hug around their hip.
 This submission is absolutely capable of ripping your knee apart, so use extreme caution, especially at first, and make sure your instructor knows what you're up to.
 Obviously, this second submission needs to be taken into account, so the "marching band knee" portion of the move is of the utmost importance!

-While the knowledge base has grown tremendously, you still need to be extremely careful with any sort of leg attack submission, and that goes doubly for heel hooks, simply because there's still a great deal of ignorance out there.
+While the knowledge base has grown tremendously, you still need to be extremely careful with any sort of leg attack submission.
+That goes doubly for heel hooks, simply because there's still a great deal of ignorance out there.
 Hopefully this helps bridge the gap in your own knowledge base.
 As always, please let me know how these techniques are working for you!